 IT audit strategies

-The second area deals with “How do I go about getting the evidence to allow me to audit the application and make my report to management?”
-It should come as no surprise that you need to:
+The second area deals with “how do I go about getting the evidence to allow me to audit the application and make my report to management?”
+It should come as no surprise that you need the following:

 - Review IT organizational structure